julianchurchill/text-adventure/README.md

 Story - TTA2

-- You go to the river, use the oars with the boat and row across.
-You can row back again if you use the oars.
 - On arriving at Ubiquity you walk past a yak farm.
 You enter the town and there is a yak shaving parlour, in which is Larry the yak shaver chatting away to the locals whilst he shaves their yaks.
 He will not talk to you because he is busy.
 You must get a yak from the yak farm, take it to Larry and get him to shave it, you can then talk to him to find out the town gossip.
 He tells you about the witch and how she controls the town and takes all their bread etc...
 He tells you where to find her - in a castle over the hill.
   - You reach Ubiquity only to discover it has been subdued by Bella to serve her - the future of Perpetuity...
 - You go to the castle but cannot enter as it is protected by powerful magic.
 You return to the town and visit the soothsayer (an old lady) who gives you a variety of terrible fortunes - ["You're going to die horrrrriiblyy, probably in a very embarrassing way!", "Nice to meet you young man, I've not seen you before - 'you roll your eyes'", "What strong legs and wide child bearing hips you have, you will bear many children for your husband!"].